googlearchive/CustomElements/README.md

     <button is="x-foo-button"></button>

 In the declarative and `document.register()` example above, `XFoo` was defined as the new element's constructor.
-THis can also be used to create an instance:
+This can also be used to create an instance:

     var xFoo = new XFoo();
     document.body.appendChild(xFoo);